 In Athens, Berlin and London, various local organisations and transnational initiatives have tried to make the cities more hospitable for newcomers, aiming to provide practical help and emotional support whenever needed.
 Almost all newcomers remembered meaningful moments and interactions that created a more welcoming environment for them.

 Last week, we had our 100th family stay with us since we opened seven years ago.
 It might not seem like a big number, but it’s not a small one for an accommodation centre with only 12 rooms.
-Estia Prosfygon was established in 2011 to host asylum seekers, particularly single-parent families and mothers with babies, and it became a model for the Ministry as they opened other hostels during the crisis.
+Estia Prosfygon was built back in 2011 to host asylum seekers, particularly single-parent families and mothers with babies, and it became a model for the Ministry as they opened other hostels during the crisis.
 We treat our residents as people that have a past, present and future, rather than as victims.
 No matter how vulnerable a family is, we try to see them within a context and create an everyday life for them.
-They may need a whole month just to sit back and clear their head, especially if they come from camps or temporary detention centres.
+They may need a whole month just to sit back and clear their head, especially if they come from Moria.*

 (Julia, Berlin)

-I was so surprised that anybody would just give a stranger a room in their house.
+I was so surprised that anybody would just give a room in their house to a stranger.
+It’s not easy to have a stranger around.
 I’m glad the children were small otherwise it may have been tricky for them.
-It’s not easy to have a stranger around.
-And it was tricky for me because they were letting me stay for free, so I felt uncomfortable*.
+And it was tricky for me, because they were letting me stay for free, so I felt uncomfortable*.
 They are Jewish actually, but Iranians don’t have any problems with Jewish people — that’s only the talk of the government.
-I stayed there for over one year until I could afford to get my own place.
-I got very lucky with Miki’s family.
-If it wasn't for them, I wouldn’t have been able to save any money or send money to my family, or to my brother in Athens.
+So, I was very lucky with them.
+I stayed there for one year, until I could afford to get my own place.
+If it wasn’t for Miki’s family, I wouldn’t have been able to save any money.
+I wouldn’t have been able to send money to my family, or to my brother in Athens.
 And I wouldn’t have been able to do the security guard training.
 But it was time to free up the room for somebody else, and also to move forward with my life, to be independent.

 * ‘The word he uses is very Iranian — it's somewhere between shyness and being embarrassed’, explains Catherine